sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 ![](/assets/images/Spreadsheet_event.png)

 Then, using the <span style="color: brown">File → Import event info → From
-Matlab array of ASCII file</span> menu item, we select the modified file.
+MATLAB array of ASCII file</span> menu item, we select the modified file.
 We enter the column names, indicate that there is 1 line of header, and set the unit latency to NaN (which indicates that time information conversion is necessary).
 We also uncheck the alignment option (although leaving it checked has no